 - Maintains Long-Term Asset Value Better than New

-It is always good to do research and talk with at least a few knowledgeable solution providers to understand what you are getting into before purchasing used equipment.
+It is always good to understand what solution you are trying to solve regarding your power needs before purchasing used equipment.
 This helps you properly map out options to compare.
-It can be difficult to directly compare units from one dealer to the next since most have different features, models, hours and years, and varying degrees of testing and services they provide.
-Considerations such as what you will be using the equipment for, special requirements you may have, the physical location where the equipment will be used, and for how many hours a day, grid location and fuel access are variables that should be accounted for.
+It can be difficult to directly compare generators that have different features, models, hours and years, and varying degrees of testing and services they provide.
+Considerations such as what you will be using the equipment for, special requirements you may have, the physical location (where the equipment will be used), and for how many hours a day, grid location and fuel access are variables that should be accounted for.

 Types of Used Equipment

 There are many types of used equipment available for purchase, and many reasons to consider purchasing used instead of new.
-A few divisions of equipment that can be purchased used are:
+A few divisions of equipment that can benefit from purchasing used are:

 - Construction - Backhoes, tracked backhoes, bulldozers, graders, vibratory rollers (including sheep's foot), and cranes are examples of some pieces that support construction activity.
 Diesel engines help provide power to many of these.